-Vyacheslav Dushenkov, Ph.D., Managing Director of GIBEX, is an Assistant Professor at CUNY-Hostos CC, is an accomplished scientist and business administrator experienced in R&D management, regulatory affairs, intellectual property protection and marketing, strategic planning, and contract/joint venture negotiations, Dr. Slavik Dushenkov supplements fifteen years of teaching, research, and administrative experience at major universities with nine years of leading management and research in technology based companies.
+Vyacheslav Dushenkov, Ph.D., Managing Director of GIBEX, is an Associate Professor at CUNY-Hostos CC, is an accomplished scientist and business administrator experienced in R&D management, regulatory affairs, intellectual property protection and marketing, strategic planning, and contract/joint venture negotiations, Dr. Slavik Dushenkov supplements fifteen years of teaching, research, and administrative experience at major universities with nine years of leading management and research in technology based companies.

 Prior to joining CUNY-Hostos CC Dr. Dushenkov was an associate director at Rutgers, The State University of New Jersey (2007-2011).
 He came to Rutgers from WellGen, Inc where he worked for five years as a Vice President for Research and Business development.
 Prior to working for WellGen, Dr. Dushenkov has been deeply involved in development and management of a variety of international and national biotechnology projects.
 In his capacity as Research and Innovations Marketing Coordinator at Rutgers, The State University of New Jersey he was instrumental in building ties between the University and the pharmaceutical industry and streamlining the technology transfer process.